-Resolved Issue Issue ID CVE-2018-10779 CVE-2018-12900 CVE-2018-17000 CVE-2018-19210 CVE-2019-6128 CVE-2019-7663 walinuxagent: CVE-2019-0804 wget: CVE-2018-20483 CVE-2019-5953 Search interface not available after cluster upgrade on certain versions PAM-9768 When upgrading the cluster between certain versions, the search functionality was not available after the nodes rebooted.
+Resolved Issue Issue ID • CVE-2018-20483 • CVE-2019-5953 Search interface not available after cluster upgrade on certain versions PAM- 9768 When upgrading the cluster between certain versions, the search functionality was not available after the nodes rebooted.
 This has been fixed and the search backend starts up properly after a cluster upgrade.
-Core file download button not visible for read-only users PAM-9693 Read-only access rights to the Basic Settings/Troubleshooting page allows the user to download all kinds of debug information, including core files.
+Core file download button not visible for read-only users PAM- 9693 Read-only access rights to the Basic Settings/Troubleshooting page allows the user to download all kinds of debug information, including core files.
 The "Download" button was not visible for users with read-only rights, even though they could download these files via the API.
 The button is now shown correctly.
-Limited logging for Citrix ICA connections PAM-9671 Due to an internal error, system logging about Citrix ICA protocols did not work properly.
+Limited logging for Citrix ICA connections PAM- 9671 Due to an internal error, system logging about Citrix ICA protocols did not work properly.
 Even though audit recording was unaffected, this made troubleshooting difficult.
 The problem was fixed and logging now works similarly to other protocols.
-Rare crash when using Remote Desktop Gateway connections PAM-9596 Due to an unhandled race condition, the RDP proxy could crash in very rare cases when a large number of Remote Desktop Gateway connections were open in parallel.
+Rare crash when using Remote Desktop Gateway connections PAM- 9596 Due to an unhandled race condition, the RDP proxy could crash in very rare cases when a large number of Remote Desktop Gateway connections were open in parallel.
 The problem was fixed.
-Changes to SIEM forwarder setting not applied PAM-9499 fixed and all changes take effect immediately.

-Changes to the configuration of the SIEM forwarder except the initial setup were not applied until rebooting the machine or restarting the service.
-This is now

-Stale RDP connections on the Active Connections page
+Changes to SIEM forwarder setting not applied PAM- Changes to the configuration of the SIEM forwarder except the initial setup were not applied until rebooting the machine or restarting the service.
+This is now fixed and all changes take effect immediately.
+9499 Stale RDP connections on the Active Connections page PAM- Since version 5.6, stale RDP sessions can remain unclosed and displayed on the "Active Connections" page.
+This is now fixed and all RDP sessions are now closed properly.
+9473 Wrong IP address in autogenerated HTTPS certificates PAM- 9337 Certificates generated for proxy mode HTTPS connections are using the IP address of SPS (the proxy) instead of the hostname/address of the target server.
+AAA configuration (including root password) is not synchronized to the managed hosts in an SPS cluster PAM- 9295 The AAA configuration was blacklisted during the configuration synchronization between the central management and the managed host.
+This limitation is now solved, and AAA configuration is synchronized to the managed hosts.